Gate Pa School welcomes new entrance way

 “The vision reflected in these ideas has physically taken shape over the last six months and will continue with the addition of an electronic sign, fencing around the perimeter and plaques explaining the narratives of the poupou.

-“Secondly, as a Kura who embraces and celebrates cultural diversity, all our students will be given the opportunity to develop their understanding of their own and others language, culture and identity,” says Rochelle.
+“Secondly, as a Kura who embraces and celebrates cultural diversity, all our students will be given the opportunity to develop their understanding of their own and others’ language, culture and identity.”

-“The two figures are performing a pōwhiri.
+“The two figures are performing a powhiri -welcoming.
 Matatu is doing a karanga and her husband is performing the wero, a challenge as part of the powhiri protocol.

-Whare says the carving from start to finish took about 10 weeks to complete.
+Whare says the carving took about ten weeks to complete from start to finish.